nfdi4objects/n4o-graph-importer/README.md

 - `make test` runs a test instance of the service with a temporary triple store
 - `make start` runs the service without restarting
 - `make api` runs the service with automatic restarting (requires install Node module `nodemon` with `npm install`)
+- `make lint` checks coding style
+- `make fix` cleans up some coding style violations

-Best use the Docker image [n4o-fuseki](https://github.com/nfdi4objects/n4o-fuseki#readme) to start a triple store configured to be used with the importer:
+Best use the Docker image [n4o-fuseki] to start a triple store configured to be used with the importer:

 ~~~sh
 docker run --rm -p 3030:3030 ghcr.io/nfdi4objects/n4o-fuseki:main
 ~~~

+To also inspect the content of the triple store, use [n4o-graph-apis].

+**...TODO: this requires some configuration...**

-Locally build Docker image for testing:
+The Docker image of n4o-graph-importer is automatically build on GitHub.
+To locally build the image for testing:

 ~~~sh
 docker compose create